Particular/IssueDetection/NServiceBus.RavenDB/issue-177/README.md

-## NServiceBus.RavenDB Issue 177 Detector
+## NServiceBus.RavenDB Issues 177, 209 and 206 Detector

 An issue with NServiceBus.RavenDB was identified which causes timeouts and/or sagas to be stored with multiple naming conventions in the RavenDB database.
 The naming convention used is dependent on whether the end user provides a simple connection string or a custom DocumentStore to NServiceBus.
 Both are fine, but one can not switch between them without risking losing data.